Kernix13/vision-grid-express/README.md

   - Navigate through all images currently loaded on the page.
   - Save or remove images from within the modal.
 - Load More
-  "Load More" fetches the next page of images for the current search term, maintaining pagination across sessions via localStorage.
+  - "Load More" fetches the next page of images for the current search term, maintaining pagination across sessions via localStorage.

 ### Vision Board Page

 - Saved Images Display
   - View all saved images in a large, clean layout.
-  - Each image includes an editable text area for notes, goals, or affirmations—persisted via localStorage.
+  - Each image includes an editable text area for notes, goals, or affirmations, persisted via localStorage.
 - Thumbnail Strip
   - See all saved items in a compact strip for quick navigation.
   - Clicking on any thumbnail takes you to that image on the page.